allgeo/trello-cli/README.md

    ```
 4. Follow the CLI prompts to create a Trello card

-## Improvements for Future (Out of scope)
+## Improvements for Future
-- Implement ability to create Trello boards and lists if they don't exist
+[] Implement ability to create Trello boards and lists if they don't exist
-- Add support for advanced fields such as due dates and markdown formatting
+[] Add support for advanced fields such as due dates and markdown formatting
-- Set up GitHub CI/CD pipeline
+[] Set up GitHub CI/CD pipeline
-- Implement code quality tools (Tox, flake8)
+[] Implement code quality tools (Tox, flake8)
-- Gracefully handle errors and edge cases
+[] Gracefully handle errors and edge cases